 5. Proposed OpESSs will follow the review and comment process described in IMC 0040.

-6. The IOEB staff handbook provide additional guidance on OpESS development. accessible through the Reactor OpE Information Gateway.
+6. The IOEB staff handbook provides additional guidance on OpESS development.
+It is accessible through the Reactor OpE Information Gateway.

 b.
 Approval.

 1. An OpESS is forwarded to the IRIB Branch Chief after initial approval by the IOEB Branch Chief.